Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 In the next example compatibility is also not fulﬁlled because the required dataElement {E} is not provided by the delegation RPortPrototype.

+<-------------- multimodal context
+This diagram illustrates an illegal split of a delegation connector in an AUTOSAR CompositionSwComponentType: a single inner port carrying data {A,B,C,D} is delegated to two sub-components’ ports whose data sets overlap and don’t match the original, violating AUTOSAR port grouping rules.

+• Component hierarchy
+  – One CompositionSwComponentType containing two AtomicSwComponentType instances.

+• Ports & interfaces
+  – Composition has an AbstractProvidedPortPrototype (or RPortPrototype) with data elements {A,B,C,D}.
+  – Each sub-component has an AbstractRequiredPortPrototype (or PPortPrototype): one with {A,B}, the other with {B,C,E}.

+• Data flow
+  – A single delegation connector is split into two DelegationSwConnectors to the two inner ports.
+  – Overlap on B and inclusion of E (not in {A,B,C,D}) cause mismatched partitioning.

+• Key AUTOSAR concepts
+  – DelegationSwConnector, InnerPortPrototype, DataPrototypeGroup partitioning, port exact-match rule.

+• Scenario
+  – Demonstrates a modeling error: you cannot split one port’s data set into two sub-ports unless they form an exact, non-overlapping partition of the original. ---------------------->
 Figure 6.11: Illegal split of delegation connector

 An incompatible merge of DelegationSwConnectors is sketched in Figure 6.12.
 In this case the dataElement {E} is not provided by one of the PPortPrototypes owned by the SwComponentPrototypes inside the CompositionSwComponentType.

+<-------------- multimodal context
+This diagram illustrates an illegal merge of multiple AssemblySwConnectors into a single DelegationSwConnector within a CompositionSwComponentType, leading to incompatible interface sets at the composition port.

+- Component hierarchy
+  • A CompositionSwComponentType containing two AtomicSwComponentType inner components.
+  • One external AtomicSwComponentType connected via delegation.

+- Ports & interfaces
+  • Inner Component 1 has an AbstractProvidedPortPrototype ({A,B}).
+  • Inner Component 2 has an AbstractProvidedPortPrototype ({B,C}).
+  • The composition’s inner port (merge point) is an AbstractRequiredPortPrototype ({A,C,E}).
+  • An outer DelegationSwConnector links that to an external AbstractRequiredPortPrototype ({A,C,E}).

+- Data flow
+  • Two AssemblySwConnectors feed interfaces {A,B} and {B,C} into a merge node.
+  • The merged signal then travels through a DelegationSwConnector to the external port.

+- Key AUTOSAR concepts
+  • AssemblySwConnector merging, DelegationSwConnector, AbstractProvidedPortPrototype/AbstractRequiredPortPrototype.
+  • Interface compatibility rules prevent merging ports with disjoint interface sets.
+  • Demonstrates illegal merge semantics (no InterfaceMapping to reconcile {A,B,C} vs. {A,C,E}).

+- Scenario
+  • Validates connector compatibility in a composition: merging two provided ports before delegation.
-Figure 6.12: Illegal merge of delegation connector
+  • Shows an error case where interface sets do not match, violating AUTOSAR port merging rules. ----------------------> Figure 6.12: Illegal merge of delegation connector

 The next example shows an invalid delegation of SwConnectors that goes end-to-end via CompositionSwComponentTypes to included SwComponentPrototypes.

 Similar to the example sketched in Figure 6.12, the dataElement {E} is not provided by one of the PPortPrototypes owned by the SwComponentPrototypes inside the CompositionSwComponentType.

+<-------------- multimodal context
+This diagram illustrates an invalid end-to-end delegation of SwConnectors between two CompositionSwComponentTypes, where required interfaces from inner AtomicSwComponents are improperly forwarded across composition boundaries to provided ports without using proper assembly connectors.

+• Component hierarchy
+  – Two CompositionSwComponentType blocks, each containing two AtomicSwComponentType instances.
+  – Inner components in the left composition both have RPorts; inner components in the right composition both have PPorts.

+• Ports & interfaces
+  – Left inner RPorts require {A,B} and {B,C}.
+  – Left composition’s outer RPort (delegated) exposes {A,C,E}.
+  – Right composition’s outer PPort (delegated) exposes {A,C,E}.
+  – Right inner PPorts provide {A} and {C,E}.

+• Data flow
+  – Interfaces A, B, C are required by left inners, aggregated to the outer RPort.
+  – The outer RPort is directly delegated to the right outer PPort, which splits to inner PPorts.
+  – This bypasses an intermediate assembly, causing an illegal end-to-end delegation.

+• Key AUTOSAR concepts
+  – AbstractRequiredPortPrototype (RPort) and AbstractProvidedPortPrototype (PPort).
+  – DelegationSwConnector used instead of AssemblySwConnector.
+  – Interface sets must match exactly; partial mappings and chaining across compositions violate connector rules.

+• Scenario
+  – Intended to demonstrate a misuse of SwConnector delegation where required interfaces are improperly forwarded and split across compositions, highlighting AUTOSAR’s prohibition of direct end-to-end delegation. ---------------------->
 Figure 6.13: Invalid delegation of SwConnectors that goes end-to-end

 #@SECTION: 7 Internal Behavior